 SSA In-Person Hearings

 Welcome to the In-Person Hearings Webpage.
-Here we provide information about what to expect when you participate in your hearing at one of our hearing sites with the judge physically in the same hearing room.
+Here we provide information about what to expect when you participate in your hearing at one of our hearing offices with the judge physically in the same hearing room.

 General Information